DiamondLightSource/blueapi/docs/user/reference/messaging-spec.rst

-ActiveMQ Specification
+Messaging Specification
 ======================

-The blueapi worker publishes bluesky documents onto activemq, such that it can keep track of the status of plans and to provide an easy way for external services to listen to events.
-This page documents all the possible topics that can be listened to by a client.
+The Blueapi service publishes Bluesky documents and other events to the message bus, allowing subscribers to keep track of the status of plans, as well as other status changes.
+This page documents the channels to which clients can subscribe to recieve these messages and their structure.

 .. literalinclude:: ./asyncapi.yaml
    :language: yaml